lshtm-gigs/gigs-stata/README.md

 ## About
 Produced as part of the Guidance for International Growth Standards project, `gigs` provides a single, simple interface for working with the WHO Child Growth Standards and outputs from the INTERGROWTH-21<sup>st</sup> project.
 You will find functions for converting between anthropometric measures (e.g. weight or length) to z-scores and percentiles, and the inverse.
-Also included are functions for classifying newborn and infant growth according to DHS guidelines.
+Also included are functions for classifying newborn and infant growth according to literature-based cut-offs.

 ## Installation
-You can install `stata-gain` from GitHub using the [`github`](https://haghish.github.io/github/) module for Stata:
+You can install `gigs-stata` from GitHub using the [`github`](https://haghish.github.io/github/) module for Stata:
 ```stata
 . github install lshtm-gigs/gigs-stata
 ```

-Or you can install it directly from the SSC using `net search`:
+Or you can install it directly from SSC using `net install`:
 ```stata
 . net install gigs
 ```